FrederickEngelhardt/fe-custom-smileMLKit/README.md

 ### Installation

-1. Sign up for firebase and download the **GoogleService-Info.plist** and put that inside the SmileMLKit directory.
+1. Sign up for firebase and download the ```GoogleService-Info.plist``` and put that inside the SmileMLKit folder.

 2. Install cocoapods then run:
   ```